code16/sharp/docs/guide/form-fields/editor.md

 ### `setStorageDisk(string $storageDisk)`

-Set the destination storage disk (as configured in Laravel's  `config/filesystem.php` config file).
+Set the destination storage disk (as configured in Laravel’s  `config/filesystem.php` config file).

 ### `setStorageBasePath(string $storageBasePath)`

 Set the destination base storage path.

-You can use the `{id}` special placeholder to add the instance id in the path.
+If you want to use the `{id}` special placeholder to add the instance id in the path (for instance: `$field->setStorageBasePath('/users/{id}/markdown')`), you must be in one of this two cases:

-For instance:
-`$field->setStorageBasePath('/users/{id}/markdown')`
+ - your entity is an Eloquent model, and you are leveraging `Code16\Sharp\Form\Eloquent\WithSharpFormEloquentUpdater` (see [Eloquent form](../building-form#eloquent-case-where-the-magic-happens))
+ - or you are on your own, and you must implement `SharpForm::handleDeferredStoreOperations($instanceId, array $data)` method to handle creation case, when the instance id is not known yet (see TODO)

 ### `setFileFilter($fileFilter)`